 From Victor Harbor, you could reach a popular tourist location called Granite island via a bridge which spans over 630 meters of water.
 You could either walk over the bridge or get transported over via a horse-drawn carriage.
 Granite island was famous for its Fairy Penguins.
 It’s the world’s smallest penguin being only 33 cm tall.
 Unfortunately, the penguin population has severely decreased.
 From a population of 1548 penguins in 2001 to now only 38 Penguin.
 The possibilities of this huge decrease in penguin population are thought to be an increase in predators such as New Zealand fur Seals or a decrease in fish in the area.

-There is still a penguin Hospital on the island for tourists to visit.
+There is still a penguin Hospital on the island for tourists to visit, remember it is very cold so bring the right equipment from alpaca fabric so you will be well cover from the cold..
 The center allows you to understand how the workers rescue and save injured penguins.
 At night, they also run a penguin tour.
 The tour guide will be able to use a torch to assist you spotting the return of the penguins from the sea.
 With the huge decrease in population, you may only spot two or three penguins in the whole night.

 On this island, there is also a Cafe.
 However due to the huge decrease in tourists, it has already closed down.
 Besides the penguins, there is a main trail you could explore.
 We came on the island especially for the walk.
 On this trail you could see remarkable rocks and granite being shaped by wind and water over the millions of year.
 This island is truly populated by granite.